f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Importing System Controller Backups
 ===================================

-Once the system is configured and out-of-band connectivity is restored you can now copy the ConfD database archives back into the system controllers.
+Once the system is configured and out-of-band connectivity is restored, you can now copy the ConfD database archives back into the system controllers.
 If you are in the bash shell you can simply SCP the file into the **/var/confd/configs** directory.
 If it doesn’t exist, you can create it by creating a dummy backup of the system controllers configuration as outlined earlier.

 Next SCP the file from a remote server: